alexbt/algorithms/README.md

 Hash Tables versus Binary Search Trees

 Important Compare and contrast a hash table and a binary search tree.
-If you were designing the address book data structure for a personal digital assistant (PDA) with limited memory, which one would you use?
+If you were designing the address book data structure for a personal digital assistant (PDA. with limited memory, which one would you use?

 A binary search tree can insert and retrieve in O(log(n)).
 This is fast, though not as fast as a hash table’s O(1).
 A binary search tree, however, also maintains its data in sorted order.

 In a PDA, you want to keep as much memory as possible available for data storage.
 If you use an unordered data structure such as a hash table, you need additional memory to sort the values, as you undoubtedly want to display the values in alphabetical order.
 Therefore, if you use a hash table, you have to set aside memory for sorting that could otherwise be used as storage space.

 If you use a binary search tree, you won’t have to waste memory or processing time on sorting records for display.
-Although binary tree operations are slower than hash table operations, a device like this is likely to have no more than about 10,000 entries, so a binary search tree’s O(log(n)) lookup will undoubtedly be fast enough.
+Although binary tree operations are slower than hash table operations, a device like this is likely to have no more than about 10,000 entries, so a binary search tree’s O(log(n). lookup will undoubtedly be fast enough.
 For these reasons, a binary search tree is better suited for this kind of task than a hash table.